 - Carry a map of the place you're going to.
 Using your phone to help you navigate is great, but what happens if you get lost and the battery has run flat?

 - Learn basic first aid - it's a great life skill to have.

 - Don't travel with too much cash.
 Thieves are attracted to tourists with fat wallets.
-Where possible, use travel cards instead.
+Where possible, use travellers cheques or travel cards instead.

 - Be aware of local laws and customs so you don't get into trouble.
 For instance, dress modestly in the UAE, don't chew gum in Singapore, don't photograph bridges in Peru and don't bring alcohol into the Maldives.

 - Get vaccinated if required - prevention is better than cure.

 - Register your travel plans with the Department of Foreign Affairs and Trade (DFAT) before you go, so they can contact or look for you in an emergency.